-Proverbs 28:14 says, “Happy is the man that feareth alway: but he that hardeneth his heart shall fall into mischief.”
-A hardened heart is one that has turned away from God.
-It is a willful decision and the only way it can be corrected is with a willful decision to turn back to the Lord.
+Proverbs 28:14 says, “Happy is the man who is always reverent, But he who hardens his heart will fall into calamity.”
+A hardened heart has turned away from God.
+It is a willful decision and the only way it can be corrected is with a willful decision to turn back to God.

 A good example of a hardened heart is Pharaoh.
 In Exodus 5:1-2, Pharaoh began with a heart opposed to God.
 With each plague, Pharaoh made a choice to further harden his heart.
 Although the Bible says that God hardened Pharaoh’s heart (Exodus 7:13; 9:12; 10:1, 20, 27; 11:10; 14:8), Pharaoh was the one who decided to reject God’s will.
-Each plague from God gave him the opportunity of softening or hardening the heart, but he turned from the opportunity.
+Each plague from God gave him the opportunity of softening or hardening his heart, but he rejected the opportunity.

-The solution to the hardened heart is found in Hebrews 4:12-13.
-The word of God is designed to make us compare ourselves in relation to truth.
-A similar thought is found in Acts 2:47, where when those at Pentecost were faced with the fact of their sin, they repented and obeyed, resulting in their salvation.
-It has been said that the same sun that softens wax, hardens clay.
-What will be your responsibility to the truth?
+After the Israelites were delivered, they hardened their heart (1 Samuel 6:6; Psalm 95:7-11; Jeremiah 7:25-26).
+The Hebrew writer detailed the process (3:1-4:16).
+Paul said the same was true of Israel in reacting to Christ (Romans 11:7-12).
+The solution to the hardened heart is in Hebrews 4:12-13.
+The Bible is designed to make us compare ourselves against the truth.
+A similar thought is found in Acts 2:47, where when those at Pentecost were faced with their sin, they repented and obeyed, and were saved.
+The same sun that softens wax, hardens clay.
+What will be your response to truth?
 Will you harden your heart?
-If not, contact us for further study and find out how to be saved through Christ.